 ‘The Eastern Gateway of India,’ Bharatpur is home to the petite Keoladeo National Park.
 This is a must for nature lovers and avid birdwatchers.
 Only 29 sq. km total, more than 300 species of migratory birds from all around Asia have been recorded in the park, which also contains a lot of separate wildlife.
 It is a wonderful mosaic of different vegetation, ranging from swampy woodlands to dry grasslands, and hence is a UNESCO World Heritage Site.

 Due to the religious significance, there is a myriad of temples and ghats that surround the sacred lake, including the extremely rare temple dedicated to Lord Brahma.
-You’ll find a lot of tourists, especially younger travellers as it attracts backpackers frequently.
-It’s a great break from the chaos of Delhi, Agra or Jaipur, and it’s quite small so very easily accessible by foot.
-Try and go during the annual two-week annual Camel Fair, one of the largest livestock fairs in India during October or November.
+You’ll find a lot of tourists, especially younger travelers as it attracts backpackers frequently.
+It’s a great break from the chaos of Delhi, Agra, or Jaipur, and it’s quite small so very easily accessible by foot.
+Try and go during the two-week annual Camel Fair, one of the largest livestock fairs in India during October or November.
 Do remember that luxurious high-end accommodation is virtually non-existent in Pushkar.

 The Ranthambore National Park is the perfect nature backdrop if you’re interested in seeing some tigers.
 It’s quite easy to spot tigers in this 392 sq. km park, prowling and roaming freely in their natural habitat.
 It also includes a variety of different wildlife and flora, like the native dhok trees.
 The Ranthambore Fort is massive and overlooks the entire park from above offering a stunning sunset and sunrise.

 Here’s a guide on homestays in Ranthambore if interested.